 In March I saw my cover design for the first time and was given my official title, The House at Rose Creek.
 (My working title was Hearts of the Fathers, which wasn’t up to snuff according to the marketing/design people over at Covenant.
 I think they were right.
 I love the official title.)

-In April, I was given final proofs… no big changes, I was told.
-Just the big stuff.
+In April, I was given final proofs.
+I was to read them over, but wasn’t allowed to request any big changes.
+Just the tiny stuff.
 Misspelled words.
 Grammatical errors.
-Of course, that didn’t keep me from begging and pleading with my editor to make ahem, several other changes as well.
-But this one scene was just. so. cheesy.
+Of course, that didn’t keep me from begging and pleading with my editor to make, ahem, one or two big changes.
+This one scene was just. so. cheesy.
 I couldn’t leave it in.
 (My editor is awesome.
 She took it out. )

 THEN… Big long drumroll… In July, the book was released!
 From start to finish, writing the book, waiting for acceptance, then waiting for release after acceptance, the process took 4 1/2 years.
 Long time, huh?
 The good news is subsequent books won’t ever take that long.
 My second novel was accepted in just under three months, and was given a release date just over a year out.
 So that’s a bright spot in the process… you only have to wade through the slush pile once!

 I’m sure every author’s experience is unique, but from what I’ve gathered from fellow authors, my process is pretty typical for publishing within the LDS market.
 Because it’s a small, niche market, publishers allow you to query them directly, without representation by an agent, so in many ways the process is simpler than publishing nationally.
 I have thoughts on publishing with and without an agent, but I’ll save them for another blog post.
 (Soon!)